WebWallen/WebWallen/README.md

 That said, I've also seen some content and front end development positions that looked like fun.

-### To learn more about me and how I can help you raise your online game, visit the links below.
+### To learn more about me and how I can raise your online game, visit the links below.

 Portfolio:<br/>
 https://danielwallen.dev